dulshan-devops/primecarz/README.md

 - Admin LTE
 - Jquerry

-## BUGS

-- admin dashboard activate-deacticate switch not working

 ## Sponsors

-Thank you for considering contributing to the Ozen Web Solutions.
+Thank you for considering contributing to Ozen Web Solutions PVT LTD.